contensis/docs-management-dotnet/security/users/get-group-memberships.md

 ---
-description: Getting the group memberships for a user can be achived by using one of the `Groups` method overloads.loads.
+description: Getting the group memberships for a user can be achived by using one of the `Groups` method overloads.
 ---

 # Get group memberships

 Getting the [group](/model/group.md) memberships for a [user](/model/user.md) can be achived by using one of the `Groups` method overloads.